Howdy folks!

 (ABC) order!
 Last week we posted facts about Texas.
 This week we are posting

 facts about Utah.
+You will learn facts about Utah's state flag, bird, and many other state facts.
 The countdown is on, only six (6) more states to post about!

 Did you know that Utah was the forty-fifth (45th)